 “Our lives, both independent of each other and as a couple, have allowed us to understand the power of the human spirit: of courage, resilience, and the need for connection,” their statement about the Netflix deal read.

 “As new parents, making inspirational family programming is also important to us, as is powerful storytelling through a truthful and relatable lens.”

-Meghan is familiar with Hollywood having starred in the drama Suits prior to her wedding to Prince Harry.
-Plus, just last year, the former actress used her talents to voice the Disney documentary Elephant.
+Meghan is familiar with Hollywood having starred in the drama Suits prior to her wedding to Prince Harry (opens in new tab).
+Her last project to date remains Elephant (opens in new tab), where the former actress used her talents to voice the the Disney+ documentary.

-Despite lending her vocal talents to Disney’s documentary, it doesn’t sound like the Duchess is planning to return to her acting roots anytime soon.
-A source told the Sunday Times that Meghan "has no plans to resume life on screen" at this time.
+Despite this, the Duchess does not seem to be planning a return to her acting roots anytime soon.
+A source told the Sunday Times (opens in new tab) that Meghan "has no plans to resume life on screen" at this time.

-Netflix are thrilled to have secured Harry and Meghan, sharing their excitement in a statement when the news was confirmed.
+Netflix were clearly thrilled to have secured Harry and Meghan, sharing their excitement in a statement when the news was confirmed.

 "We’re incredibly proud they have chosen Netflix as their creative home and are excited about telling stories with them that can help build resilience and increase understanding for audiences everywhere," said Ted Sarandos, Netflix’s co-chief executive and chief content officer.

-Netflix have revealed that The Duke and Duchess have a number of shows that are already in production.
+Netflix revealed in September 2020, that The Duke and Duchess have a number of shows that are already in production.

 “The couple already have several projects in development, including an innovative nature docuseries and an animated series that celebrates inspiring women,” a Netflix spokesperson said.